 Biggest Tires on a F250- Large Lift (4”)

 So you want to go bigger than a 2-3 and the next jump-up is of course the 4” lift kit.

 What are the biggest wheel options for this kind of lift?

 You can without a doubt fit 35”x12.5” running 12” wide tires.
 It’s still a 35” however you can now get away with a wider tire.
 The 12 wide does stick out quite a bit.

-The F250 Super-Duty trucks don’t have the crash bars that takes up space in the wheel wells, so that’s not a problem either.
+The F250 Super-Duty trucks don’t have crash bars that take up space in the wheel wells, so that’s not a problem either.
 Those big round wheel arches fit those 35” with ease and they look fantastic!

-What it you want to go bigger than a 4” lift?
+What if you want to go bigger than a 4” lift?
 Let’s have a look!

 Biggest Tires on a F250- Biggest Lift (6”)